mahavir0/Bird_Classification_AI_Project_COMP_6721/README.md

 **Dataset Link : https://www.kaggle.com/datasets/arjunbasandrai/25-indian-bird-species-with-226k-images**

-*For our project we have used a set of this dataset to train and evaluate our model*
+*Note : For our project we have used a set of this dataset to train and evaluate our model*

 ## Preprocessing the Dataset
 first download the dataset from the provided link from the kaggle, and run the "data_preprocessing.py"